andreapavoni/flucs/README.md

-# yafi: yet another Flux implementation
+# flucs: yet another Flux implementation

 A small, simple library to reduce boilerplate when using Facebook [Flux](https://github.com/facebook/flux).
 Here there are some interesting points about it: